Essential Care Tips for Your Pregnant Mini Goldendoodle Mothers.

 Veterinary Care

 Regular check-ups are crucial.
 They’re not just a chance for your dog to get treats at the vet’s office.
 These visits help catch any issues early on.
-Your vet will check your dog’s weight, overall health, and make sure those pups are developing right.
+Your vet will check your dog’s weight, and overall health, and make sure those pups are developing right.

 Vaccinations and Medications